 The ESPP is available to eligible employees as defined in the plan document.
-Under the ESPP, shares of the Company's common stock may be purchased at a discount (currently 15%) of the lesser of the closing price of the Company's common stock on the first trading day or the last trading day of the offering period.
+Under the ESPP, shares of the Company's common stock may be purchased at a discount (15%) of the lesser of the closing price of the Company's common stock on the first trading day or the last trading day of the offering period.
 The offering period (currently six months) and the offering price are subject to change.
-Participants may not purchase more than \$25 of the Company's common stock in a calendar year and may not purchase a value of more than 3 shares during an offering period.
-On the first day of each year during the term of the ESPP, the number of shares available for sale under the ESPP may be increased by the lesser of (i) two percent (2%) of the Company's outstanding shares of common stock as of the close of business on the last business day of the prior calendar year, not to exceed 600 shares, or (ii) a lesser amount determined by the Board of Directors.
-Shares have not been added to the ESPP since 2011.
-As of March 31, 2018, there were 225 shares available for future issuance under the ESPP.
-The Company is recommending to stockholders at the 2018 annual meeting the approval of the 2018 Employee Stock Purchase Plan covering an additional 500 shares.
+Participants may not purchase a value of more than \$25 of the Company's common stock in a calendar year and may not purchase more than 3 shares during an offering period.
+The ESPP was approved by stockholders at the Company's 2018 Annual Meeting of Stockholders in May 2018, resulting in an increase of 500 shares available for sale under the ESPP which will be registered during the third quarter of 2018.
+As of June 30, 2018, there were 136 shares available for future issuance under the ESPP.